callaghanmt-training/rc-lesson-plans/swd8/closing-email.md

 Hi Everyone,

-Thanks for attending our SWD8 Introduction to Machine Learning course last ***{{ date }}***.
+Thanks for attending our SWD8 Introduction to Machine Learning course on ***{{ date }}***.
 We hope you found the course interesting, and it has given you some ideas to take forward with your own work.

 Please see below for a summary of the materials: